-Affordable Care Act Remains in Effect, Along with ESR Provision, As U.S. Supreme Court Begins Review
+U.S. Supreme Court Dismisses Affordable Care Act Case; ACA Remains in Effect, Along with ESR Provision

-In California v.
-Texas, the U.S. Court of Appeals for the Fifth Circuit, in a 2-1 decision on Dec.
-18, 2019, agreed with the U.S. District Court in Texas that the ACA’s individual mandate provision became unconstitutional when the 2017 Congress reduced the penalty to zero ($0) and it could no longer be considered a tax under Congress’ taxing authority.
+The Court’s decision dismissed the 2019 federal appeals court decision that agreed with a federal district court in Texas that the ACA’s individual mandate provision became unconstitutional when the 2017 Congress reduced the penalty to zero ($0) and it could no longer be considered a tax under Congress’ taxing authority.

 What do employers and individuals need to do about ACA?